Skip to main content

 • What is the forecast for later in the day?

-Please note all delays, closures and early-releases are for the entire district unless otherwise noted.
+Please note all delays, closures, and early-releases are for the entire district unless otherwise noted.
 Also, weather conditions in one part of the district may be different than in other parts of the district.
 Finally, please check with your child’s school regarding the cancellation of events and activities.

 Make-up Days